wschaef/architecture-kata-2023/architecture.md

 This domain is separated from others because it serves for a data driven business model.
 Non-functional requirements for this domain are unclear at the beginning of the project.
 Espicially information needs might evolve and requires additional Analytical and ML capabilities.

+**Information needs:**

+Currently there are no clear requirments on information needs for this domain.
+Ideation: [First scetch of information model](analytic-information-model.md).
 #### User Settings domain

 **What the domain does:**